 At Relevance Recovery, we take a holistic, multidisciplinary, integrative approach to the rehab process.
 We begin by doing a comprehensive health assessment to come up with a strategy that is best suited to your needs.
-This may include science based traditional therapies as well as alternative methods such as music therapy, yoga, biofeedback, massage therapy, meditation, acupuncture and more.
+This may include science-based traditional therapies as well as alternative methods such as music therapy, yoga, biofeedback, massage therapy, meditation, and more.

 We work out a healthy exercise and diet routine.
 We believe this will promote balance to help you overcome your mood disorder issues.

 Once patients who are dealing with addiction graduate from our basic program, they are transferred into sober living facilities where they can join our nonprofit abuse prevention program, CFC.
 Here they will learn to build the life skills they need to move forward while adjusting to sober living.